GitAritron/obsidian-folder-note-plugin/README.md

 ## Plans for future

-- Add more template option for generating the initial content.
+- Add more template options for generating the initial content.
 - Automatically generate overview contents for the folder note file based on contents in the folder, like the software [Trilium](https://github.com/zadam/trilium) does.
 (Partially done.)
 - More robust renaming operation.
 - More style of overview.